berislavlopac/pyapi-server/README.md

 # PyAPI Server

-LIghtweight API framework using an OpenAPI spec for routing and validation.

 **PyAPI Server** is a Python library for serving REST APIs based on [OpenAPI](https://swagger.io/resources/open-api/) specifications.
 It is based on [Starlette](https://www.starlette.io) and is functionally very similar to [connexion](https://connexion.readthedocs.io), except that it aims to be fully [ASGI](https://asgi.readthedocs.io)-compliant.

-**WARNING:** This is still very much work in progress and not quite ready for production usage.
-Until version 1.0 is released, any version can be expected to break backward compatibility.
+**WARNING:** This is still a work in progress and not quite ready for production usage.
+Until version 1.0 is released, any new release can be expected to break backward compatibility.

 ## Quick Start